1967 Australian referendum (Aboriginals): Legacy

+Motivation behind special laws

+It was the intention of the government and many voters that this new power was to be only used beneficially.
+However, in the 1998 case of Kartinyeri v Commonwealth, the High Court did not find that such a restriction on the power existed, with the court being split 2:2 (2 judges not deciding) as to whether or not the power could be used to the detriment of an identified race.
+The Hindmarsh Island bridge controversy and the Northern Territory Intervention are two circumstances where the post-1967 race power has arguably been used in this way.

 Symbolic effect

 The 1967 referendum has acquired a symbolic meaning in relation to a period of rapid social change during the 1960s.
 As a result, it has been credited with initiating political and social change that was the result of other factors.
 The real legislative and political impact of the 1967 referendum has been to enable, and thereby compel, the federal government to take action in the area of Aboriginal Affairs.
 Federal governments with a broader national and international agenda have attempted to end the discriminatory practices of state governments such as Queensland and to introduce policies that encourage self-determination and financial security for Aboriginal people.
 However, the effectiveness of these policies has been tempered by an unwillingness of most federal governments to deal with the difficult issues involved in tackling recalcitrant state governments.
+It has been argued that Holt, who died not long after the referendum, was setting up a more extensive government response than Gorton enacted.